VoltacceptYT/DrifterDocs-JavaEdition/README.md

-<center><h1>DrifterDocs: JE - The Superior DrifterDocs</h1></center>
+# DrifterDocs: JE - The Superior DrifterDocs

 DrifterDocs: JE is an innovative text document application focused on secure and customizable text management.
-Built using Java, it uses a proprietary custom-encoded text document format, DrifterDocs (.drifterdoc), offering enhanced security and unique functionalities.
+Built using Java, it uses a proprietary custom-encoded text document format, DrifterDocs `.drifterdoc`, offering enhanced security and unique functionalities.

 ## Features